 They need to put their hands on the floor.

-Once their hands are on the floor, I can then hit the escape of my choice.
+Once their hands are on the floor, then you can hit the escape of your choice.

-Now, it’s not always personal preference.
-Sometimes, the escape that I hit is based on how the person on top is trying to maintain the position.
+Unquestionably, the escape that you hit is based on how the person on top is trying to maintain Cross Side.

 But all these things are up to you to experiment with, to experience them, and to synchronize them in a way that works with your jiu jitsu.

 You can see what I mean here in the video below!